-After Crucifixion, Jesus’s body laid in the heavily guarded tomb for Saturday and on the third day, some women came to the tomb and found the heavy rock on the tomb was kept open.
+After Crucifixion, Jesus’s body was laid in the heavily guarded tomb on Saturday, and on the third day, some women came to the tomb and found the heavy rock on the tomb was kept open.
 They were so afraid, and the angel told them, “Do not be afraid, for I know that you are looking for Jesus, who was crucified.
 He is not here; he has risen, just as he said.
 Come and see the place where he lay.”
 So the women hurried away from the tomb, afraid yet filled with joy, and ran to tell His disciples.
 It was an unbelievable incident, and Christians celebrate the Easter festival, remembering the resurrection of Jesus Christ.
 Therefore Easter is celebrated on the third day of Good Friday.

 What is the Significance of Easter?